The DRC has a new home! Help us renovate our new community space by contributing to the Capital Campaign Fund

 Kimberley Jacobson

-Eviction Program Accounting
+Eviction Program Accountant

 Kimberley joined the DRC in early 2021.
 She comes from a lengthy background in bookkeeping stretching back to 1988, working with a variety of organizations with an emphasis in assisted living homes and law firms.